cheef/string-urlize/README.markdown

 ## Transliteration

-Transliteration uses with I18n library and enabled by default.
-You could provide local:
+Transliteration powered by I18n library and enabled by default.
+So you could provide locale to the urlize method:

     'Jürgen'.urlize                 # => "jurgen"
     'Jürgen'.urlize(:locale => :de) # => "juergen"

-or disable transliteration:
+or disable transliteration at all:

     'Jürgen'.urlize(:transliterate => false) # => 'jürgen'